ydaniv/uijet/README.md

 * [optional] Template engine
 * [optional] URL router

-UIjet is currently based on jQuery, mostly for DOM manipulation, client-server communication and its promises API.
+UIjet is currently based on jQuery, mostly for DOM manipulation, client-server communication and its Promises API.
 *There are plans to be either library agnostic or to have additional implementations which will not rely on jQuery.

 ## Dependencies

 * jQuery>=1.6
 * Custom events library of choice
+* [optional] require.js
 * [optional] Template engine of choice
 * [optoinal] URL router of choice